UV-1999/uv-1999.github.io/notes/logic.md

 But umbrella is not necessary to avoid rainfall on you.
 You could use a raincoat as well.

-"Having all the necessary conditions together" is the sufficient and necessary condition .
+"Having all the necessary conditions together" is the sufficient and necessary condition.

-(The above follows from the AND logic)
+The above follows from the AND logic.

 "Having all the sufficient conditions together" is the sufficient but not necessary condition.

-(The above follows from the OR logic)
+The above follows from the OR logic.

 ***
 [Back to main menu](https://uv-1999.github.io/notes/philosophy)